 The Panasonic Lumix BGH1 is called a box camera for obvious reasons.
 It’s pretty much a cube with a lens mount on the front, a sensor inside and connectors on the back.
 No viewfinder or even LCD screen to make setting changes.
 Instead, you use the ¼-20 threaded holes to add on the accessories that you need to make it into the sort of camera you want.

 American cinema camera giant RED has used this concept for years with its high-end cameras which are pretty much a box that you dress up for the shoot you are about to do.
+This is in complete contrast to other Panasonic Micro Four Thirds cameras, such as the Panasonic Lumix G9 (opens in new tab) and GH5 II (opens in new tab), which are complete and ready to start shooting with, straight out of the box.

 But the new Panasonic takes this multi-use strategy even further, as it has built-in tech to enable live streaming or recording YouTube videos and connectivity to use it as a remote camera on location.
 Alternatively you can dress it up as a cinema camera with cine primes and a follow-focus to shoot movies, or use an AF lens and press it into action as a run-and-gun camera for documentaries.